taosdata/TDengine/docs/en/14-reference/14-taosKeeper.md

 ---
 sidebar_label: taosKeeper
 title: taosKeeper
-description: exports TDengine monitoring metrics.
+description: This document describes how to use taosKeeper, a tool for exporting TDengine monitoring metrics.
 ---

 ## Introduction